Aura67/CFW-Packages/README.md

 [Download latest releases from the page.](https://github.com/Aura67/CFW-Packages-/releases)

 # Note: If there are any problems with my CFW Package then you can simply open an issue!
+- If you have any other questions then just ask me and feel free

 # How to Install my CFW Package?